-If you suffer from this condition, you know that it can affect your life in more ways than one.
+If you suffer from arthritis, then you know that it can affect your life in more ways than one.
 Daily tasks become harder and take longer to accomplish.
-You don’t have to deal with just chronic pain, arthritis can also change the shape of your joints and affect the quality of your skin.
-It’s a condition that takes physical as well as psychological and emotional toll.
+Along with chronic pain, you have to deal with new physical limitations, mental stress, and emotional trauma.
+It can also affect your body image as arthritis can change the shape of your joints and change the quality of your skin.

-Arthritis can be challenging, but it’s not impossible to manage.
-And in our years of treating and helping our patients manage this condition, we’ve managed to collect a lot of anecdotal tips on the best ways you can adjust your daily habits to make your arthritis more manageable.
+In our years of treating and helping our patients manage both osteoarthritis (OA) and rheumatoid arthritis (RA), we’ve managed to collect a lot of anecdotal tips on the best ways you can adjust your daily habits to make dealing with chronic pain more manageable.

 Here are some of the most useful ones that you should take note of: